Skip to content

 token: "my-real-token-value"

 When the SecretReconciler detects this label, it creates my-secret-kloak with ULID placeholders length-matched to each key's value.
+The real secret values are stored in the controller's in-memory store and synced to the eBPF map in the kernel.
+The original secret is untouched.

-Namespace Enablement
+Workload Enablement

-Pod Enablement
+Pod Label

 yaml